Pritham13/PD_notes/Floor Planning and Power planning/Floor Planning.md

 In the block it looks like the above figure

 ## Power Supply
-The power fluctuation issue was stabilised for a local module using de-coupling capacitors .
+The power fluctuation issue was stabilized for a local module using de-coupling capacitors .
 Now we have the macro repeated multiple times

 ![[Pasted image 20240824182443.png]]